dsantiago/js_code_challenge/README.md

 ## Running application

 The table trips will be empty, what we can do first is import data, this will load `trips.csv` via Spark and insert into Mysql.
 Column `datetime` was changed to `datetm` to avoid any reserved term.
-There's an internal variable `JOBS` that appends where job is `running` and when it's `done`.
-Could be done with another table in Mysql also.
-Files that are loaded from `/inputs` are moved to `/ingested_files`
+There's an internal variable `JOBS` that appends a new `id` with status between `processing` and `done`.
+This solution to that trys to inform when an ingestion is still ongoing could be done also using another table in Mysql.
+Files that are loaded from `/inputs` and appended in target table are moved to `/ingested_files`.

 ```bash
 http://localhost:8080/ingestion